 A swaption is an option to enter into a swap agreement.
-Like other types of options, the buyer of a swaption pays a non-refundable premium for the option and obtains the right, but not the obligation, to enter into or modify an underlying swap or to modify the terms of an existing swap on agreed-upon terms.
+Like other types of options, the buyer of a swaption pays a non-refundable premium for the option and obtains the right, but not the obligation, to enter into an underlying swap or to modify the terms of an existing swap on agreed-upon terms.
 The seller of a swaption, in exchange for the premium, becomes obligated (if the option is exercised) to enter into or modify an underlying swap on agreed-upon terms, which generally entails a greater risk of loss than incurred in buying a swaption.
 The purchase of an interest rate cap entitles the purchaser, to the extent that a specified index exceeds a predetermined interest rate, to receive payment of interest on a notional principal amount from the party selling such interest rate cap.
 The purchase of an interest rate floor entitles the purchaser, to the extent that a specified index falls below a predetermined interest rate, to receive payments of interest on a notional principal amount from the party selling the interest rate floor.
 An interest rate collar is the combination of a cap and a floor that preserves a certain return within a predetermined range of interest rates.
+Because interest rate, mortgage swaps and interest rate caps, floors and collars are individually negotiated, a Fund expects to achieve an acceptable degree of correlation between its portfolio investments and its swap, cap, floor and collar positions.

 A great deal of flexibility may be possible in the way swap transactions are structured.
-However, generally a Fund will enter into interest rate, total return, credit, index and equity swaps on a net basis, which means that the two payment streams are netted out, with the Fund receiving or paying, as the case may be, only the net amount of the two payments.
-Interest rate, total return, credit, index and equity swaps do not normally involve the delivery of securities, other underlying assets or principal.
-Accordingly, the risk of loss with respect to interest rate, total return, credit, index and equity swaps is normally limited to the net amount of interest payments that a Fund is contractually obligated to make.
-If the other party to an interest rate, total return, credit, index, equity or mortgage swap defaults, a Fund's risk of loss consists of the net amount of interest payments that the Fund is contractually entitled to receive, if any.
-However, certain swap transactions are currently subject to central clearing.
-Although central clearing is expected to decrease the counterparty risk involved in bi-laterally negotiated contracts because central clearing interposes the central clearinghouse as the counterparty to each participant's swap, central clearing would not make swap transactions risk-free.
+However, generally a Fund will enter into interest rate, total return, credit, equity, mortgage and index swaps on a net basis, which means that the two payment streams are netted out, with the Fund receiving or paying, as the case may be, only the net amount of the two payments.
+Interest rate, total return, credit, equity, mortgage and index swaps do not normally involve the delivery of securities, other underlying assets or principal.
+Accordingly, the risk of loss with respect to interest rate, total return, credit, equity, mortgage and index swaps is normally limited to the net amount of payments that a Fund is contractually obligated to make.
+If the other party to an interest rate, total return, credit, equity, mortgage or index swap defaults, a Fund's risk of loss consists of the net amount of payments that such Fund is contractually entitled to receive, if any.
+In contrast, currency swaps usually involve the delivery of a gross payment stream in one designated currency in exchange for the gross payment stream in another designated currency.
+Therefore, the entire payment stream under a currency swap is subject to the risk that the other party to the swap will default on its contractual delivery obligations.